What is Developmental Biology?

 Development of the Nervous System

 Understanding the immense complexity of the nervous system presents some of the most challenging problems in developmental biology.
 However over the past 5 or 10 years, studies in many laboratories have shown that many of the molecules and mechanisms used in other systems are also used in the formation of the nervous system.
 For example, Wnt signaling and Hedgehog signaling are used in the early formative events of the nervous system and signaling by Ca2+, calcineurin and NFAT is used to convey responses to axonal guidance molecules as developing nerves make connections with their targets.
-The formation of the nervous system is being studied in many laboratories at Stanford including those of Ben Barres and Gerald Crabtree.
+The formation of the nervous system is being studied in many laboratories at Stanford including the lab of Gerald Crabtree.

 The Evolution of Form and the Mechanisms of Speciation